rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 ## Linked List

-All the following problems is based on the SingleLinkedList *with a dummy node*.
+All the following problems are based on the SingleLinkedList *with a dummy node*.

+Do not change any other part of the SingleLinkedList outside the homework functions without permission.

 ### 1. (30pt) Implement a copy constructor for SingleLinkedList
 A [copy constructor](https://www.baeldung.com/java-copy-constructor) initializes a list by making an identical copy of the values in all the nodes in the given list.